oafurtu/aws-lambda-demo/README.md

 # aws-lambda-demo

 ## Description
-This repo serves as a reference for the YouTube video found here [].
+This repo serves as a reference for the YouTube playlist found here https://youtube.com/playlist?list=PL0dOL8Z7pG3L4hi2SLJqojxshXNtsJQ_r.

 This video will cover end-to-end how to: